cchitsiang/awesome-stars/README.md

 ## Others

+- [aishwaryanr/awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!
 - [aliesbelik/load-testing-toolkit](https://github.com/aliesbelik/load-testing-toolkit) - Collection of open-source tools for debugging, benchmarking, load and stress testing your code or services.
 - [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - Building the best system design resource in the internet
 - [DataEngineer-io/data-engineer-handbook](https://github.com/DataEngineer-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering